by Liberty McArtor • 10 min read

 As many people know, First Liberty’s had a long history of legal advocacy and success for religious freedom.
 Our think-tank, or what we here at the firm call the “Institute,” represents an initiative that’s aimed at advancing religious freedom in our culture.

-In my role, I work closely with Andrew Graham, FLI’s Executive Director for Policy and Education & Senior Fellow, and we’re building a part of First Liberty that will complement our legal department.
+We will be building a part of First Liberty that will complement our legal department.
 In the future, we envision First Liberty becoming a firm that comprehensively advances religious freedom in our society – both inside and outside the courtroom.

 I think there is a decline of religious practice in our society, and wherever there’s a decline in people living out their faith, you also see a decline in religious freedom.
 We can look at the Christian faith in American history, for example, and how those beliefs are becoming less and less prevalent in society over time.